davewragg/davewragg.github.io/_posts/2021-06-14-a-righteous-playlist.md

 date: 2021-06-14T19:45:01.873Z
 image: /images/uploads/luuk-wouters-2rxgwhby5mo-unsplash-squoosh.jpg
 ---
-You may remember that The Black Hawks [has its own soundtrack](https://www.davewragg.com/blog/musical-interlude/), care of mellifluous composer Will Musser.
+You may remember that The Black Hawks [has its own soundtrack](https://www.davewragg.com/blog/musical-interlude/), care of mellifluous composer [Will Musser](http://www.willmusser.com/).
 As yet, The Righteous doesn't have one of its own, so I thought in the style of [Nicholas Eames](https://nicholaseames.com/soundtrack/) (and others) I'd assemble a playlist of thematic tracks to go along with the book.
 Because I am an ancient prat, they are all from Iron Maiden.

-Of course, in terms of the book's message, you can't do a lot better than Garbage's stellar new album [No Gods, No Masters](https://open.spotify.com/album/1oLs7LqGqSmD643CULAiZc) which came out a day or two after the book.
+Of course, in terms of the book's message, you can't do a lot better than Garbage's stellar new album [No Gods, No Masters](https://open.spotify.com/album/1oLs7LqGqSmD643CULAiZc), which came out a day or two after the book.
 But let's pretend otherwise, shall we?

 > ## Some level of spoiler potential, maybe
 >
 > It's possible that reading these track names may give away aspects of the book, if you tilt your head and squint I suppose.
-Maybe come back after you've read it?
+Maybe come back after you've read it if you're concerned?

 ### PART 1